dimanikulin/fva/FVADocMD/LEARNED_AS_PM.md

-# What I learned as a Product Manager while creating my own product
+# What I learned as a Product Manager while creating my product
 ## Design Thinking
 &nbsp;&nbsp;&nbsp; The first product I was thinking about was "FVA Tool Set".
 Subsequently, another product came to my mind.
 As a result, a Product Line came about.